-The following Commercial guidance note Produced in partnership with Paul O’Hare, Partner, Mike Cashman, Partner and Kathryn Dooks, Partner of Kemp Little provides comprehensive and up to date legal information covering:
+The following TMT practice note Produced in partnership with Paul O’Hare, Partner and Kathryn Dooks, Partner of Kemp Little and Mike Cashman, Partner of Dorsey & Whitney LLP provides comprehensive and up to date legal information covering:

 This Practice Note considers the following key issues specific to multinational or offshore outsourcing arrangements: